 Unfortunately, my use of those gunships ended up in some embarrassment for my command.
 Even before I could get my guys landed, I lost both of the air-support helicopters to enemy fire.
 Both in the real calculus of that war and in terms of victory points, whatever the success of the infantry’s mission, that significant loss of assets is not going to look good on paper.
 I did, in fact, do pretty well with this scenario once you set aside the downed helicopters, but losing two “vehicles” meant a loss on points.
 My sense of failure was mitigated somewhat in that when the second scenario is loaded, all three helicopters from the first scenario on present on the map as wrecks.
 I have not read that the actual battle had significant cost in terms of support aircraft.
 In particular, I would think if the command helicopter would have been shot down during the operation, that would have been notable.
 I don’t know if John Tiller had sources that I didn’t read, or he was just starting you at what seemed to be a likely outcome of playing that first scenario.

 That second phase of the battle includes the final assault on the village with a full battalion of troopers.
 The second scenario in the pair begins with the helicopter lift of those forces and ends with successful (or not) capture of the village.
 In this, the scenario has the features that I complained about in the single-scenario battles.
-The reinforcement and, ultimately, replacement of the initial platoon began shortly after the fighting started, a soon as U.S. commanders realized what they faced.
-Yet, despite a desire to take out the enemy quickly (before they had a chance to make their escape during the night), the final attack could not be organized before night fell.
+The reinforcement and, ultimately, replacement of the initial platoon began shortly after the fighting started; as soon as U.S. commanders realized what they faced.
+Yet, despite a desire to take out the enemy quickly (before they had a chance to make their escape under cover of darkness), the final attack could not be organized before night fell.
 The assault and capture of the village actually took place the following day, using forces that were encamped overnight around the village.

 What this highlights for me is the inability of these games, or any games, to determine the conditions under which history could be changed in the Vietnam War.
-Whether or not, in a particular campaign or battle, a player can beat history seems not to be what would tilt the outcome to a victory.
+Whether or not a player can beat history during a particular campaign or battle seems not to be what would tilt the outcome to a victory.
 Assuming one accepts the premises of Road to Disaster, they key factors resided in the political.
 U.S. politics, in terms of the extent to which the Johnson presidency was willing to risk drawing in China or the Soviet Union into a broader war.
 Also South Vietnamese politics as, ultimately, a military victory could only be sustained if it was followed up by good governance which would gain the support of the people.
 Many of the best Vietnam War games do model these political factors and the “morale” impacts that determine the support of the people.
 In all cases, though, the results of these calculations and whether they result in the player “winning” or “losing” the war, depend entirely on the assumptions that the game designer creates.
 Would pursuing retreating insurgents into Laos force the North to the negotiating table or cause the Chinese to send in ground forces?
 The best we can do is speculate.